seanlally8/recipe/README.md

 # recipe
 (This Readme is under construction)

-Recipe is a web app for making shopping lists and collecting recipes.
+Developed as the final project for <a href="https://cs50.harvard.edu/x/2021/">Harvard's CS50</a>, recipe is a web app for making shopping lists and collecting recipes.
 It provides 3 basic services:

 - Converts html and scanned pages to virtually editable scrapbook recipes
 - Allows user to organize recipes using tags